omegaml/omegaml/docs/source/guide/cli/intro.rst

     Working with shell
-        Without a command will start an IPython shell with omega|ml ready to use
+        Without a command will start an IPython shell with omega-ml ready to use

         $ om shell
         [] om.runtime.ping()